vdaas/vald/docs/user-guides/operations.md

     - If you are using [the Vald chart][vald-helm-chart], PriorityClasses are defined by default.
 - It is recommended to define unique namespaces for each Vald and the other apps.
 - Then, please define ResourceQuotas for the namespace for the other apps to limit the memory usage of them.
-    - For more info, please visit tha page [Resource Quotas][resource-quota].
+    - For more info, please visit this page [Resource Quotas][resource-quota].

 ## Monitoring